-These treats smelled soooo good!
+These pumpkin pie gummy dog treats smelled soooo good!
 Ridiculously good.
 So good that I almost convinced hubby to taste one.
 I probably would have myself to be honest, but being vegetarian I’m not into eating gelatin.
 Our dogs on the other hand, are more than happy to gobble up gummies.
-I liked working with pumpkin in gelatin for our Pumpkin Spice Latte Gummies, and decided to play around with a fancy variation to create a special pumpkin pie inspired gummy.
+I liked working with pumpkin in gelatin for our Pumpkin Spice Latte Gummies, and decided to play to create a special pumpkin pie inspired gummy.
 The results?
 Doggone droolworthy!

 Layering Gelatin in Homemade Dog Treats

 When creating layered gelatin dog treats, depending on your flavours, volumes, and ingredients, the gelatin base can be made in one batch and split, or prepared in separated batches.
 If splitting, the base needs to be kept warm enough not to gel before layering.
 New layers are added when the preceding layer has set to a gentle touch so that the liquids don’t mix, but before it has fully set and cured in order to adhere the layers.
 Just like making layered jelly for humans.
 Too soon and they will melt into each other.
 Too late and they may not hold together.
 Don’t worry.
 It all tastes the same in the end, even if you miss the mark on looks.
 Which is a great segue to the note below.